dendronhq/dendron-site/vault/dendron.topic.pod.builtin.airtable.export.md

 ## Quickstart

-1. Create an airtable table with fields (all fields are text fields)
+1. Create an Airtable table with fields (all fields are text fields)

     | DendronId | Title | Summary |
     | --------- | ----- | ------- |